 Coronary artery disease affects more than 18 million American adults, making it the most common type of heart disease.
 But because CAD usually progresses over many decades, you may not know you have it until it starts causing symptoms.

-CAD develops when your coronary arteries, which act like fuel lines to supply blood to the heart, become damaged or diseased.
-Most often, CAD develops from a buildup of plaque – fat, cholesterol, collagen, inflammatory cells and other substances – that collect in the walls of the coronary artery, which is called atherosclerosis.
+CAD develops when your coronary arteries, which are blood vessels supplying blood rich with nutrients and oxygen to the heart, become damaged or diseased.
+Most often, CAD develops from a buildup of plaque – fat, cholesterol, and other substances – that collect in the walls of the coronary artery (called atherosclerosis).